SeverTopan/AdjSim/README.md

 **Abilities:** Agents interact with each other using abilities.
 Abilities perform a set of effects when a condition is fulfilled.
 In the simplest test case provided, a 'bacterium' agent performs an 'eat' ability on a 'yogurt' agent if it is within range.
 The effects of the ability involve removing the yogurt, and having the bacterium consume the calories contained within the apple.
 Abilities are also traits, and can be added, removed, or modified.

-A more detailed description of the Framework structure will be posted once the translation module is implemented.
+A more detailed description of the Framework structure will be posted soon.

 > Designed and developed by Sever Topan